Vevey, Lake Geneva Switzerland

 Basilica Don Bosco and Seminary, Asti, Italy

-As they say, when you avoid the motorways, you do see a lot more.
+As they say, you see a lot more when you avoid the motorways.
 Besides avoiding a snake sunning itself on the road, our drive took us past Basilica Don Bosco and the seminary.
-It felt like we were in the middle of nowhere when this majestic building appeared.

 St John Bosco developed the Salesian Preventive System of teaching based on love, not punishment.
 John Bosco dedicated his life to helping street children, juvenile delinquents and disadvantaged youth in the 1800s.